agerada/hospital-transmission-bayes/README.md

 `NetLogo` is required to run the simulation model.
 The model was developed using version `6.2.2`; therefore, this is the recommended version to use.
 Download for your platform from: https://www.netlogo.org/downloads/archive/6.2.2/.
+Place the extracted folder in `netlogo/` (or elsewhere, and set the path in the calibration scripts).

 ### Mac